Fcornaire/ACTBossesRespawner/README.md

 It fairly easy to install this mod:

-1. Install [BepInEx](https://github.com/BepInEx/BepInEx/releases) to your game.
+1. Install [BepInEx](https://github.com/BepInEx/BepInEx/releases/latest) (download according to your OS, for example if you use a 64bit Windows , you need the `_win_x64` one ) to your game.
 You can follow this [guide](https://docs.bepinex.dev/articles/user_guide/installation/index.html) for help .
 2. Run the game once (to like at least to title screen) and confirm that you have the file at `{your game directory location}/BepInEx/LogOutput.txt` .
 This is for confirming that BepInEx is correctly installed
-3. Download the latest mod [release](https://github.com/Fcornaire/ACTBR/releases)
+3. Download the latest mod [release](https://github.com/Fcornaire/ACTBossesRespawner/releases/latest)
 4. Install the mod by copying the mod to `{your game directory location}/BepInEx/plugins` (meaning you now should have `{your game directory location}/BepInEx/plugins/ACTBossesRespawner/ACTBossesRespawner.dll` )

 If all done correctly, when entering the pause menu and navigating the menu tabs, you should be able to see the respawn tab.